Zewo/Zewo/README.md

 ## What's next?

 Zewo has a **lot** of modules, check out our [organization](https://github.com/Zewo) for more.
-You can also take a look at our [documentation](http://docs.zewo.io/index.html) which is growing everyday.
+You can also take a look at our [documentation](http://docs.zewo.io/index.html) which is growing every day.
 If you have any doubts you can reach us at our [slack](http://slack.zewo.io).
 We're very active and always ready to help.

 To make your life easier we provide the **Zewo** umbrella package which resides in this repository.
 This package provides the most important packages so you don't have to add all of them one by one.